A-Emile/Lime_Gen3_IoT_Replacement/README.md

 The goal of this project is to replace the IoT of the Lime Gen 3 with a custom one, so we can controll it with our own app.
 If you find out more about the communication, pleasy submit it here.

 I am currently working on the PCB and the App.
-As soon as i have a working prototype, it will be published here.
+As soon as I have a working prototype, I will published it here.

 ## Controller Communication